Dukh-i-zhizniki in America

 Click to Enlarge

-** At that time it was in an incorporated Los Angeles County area called "San Antonio Rural," named after the original Spanish land grant Rancho San Antonio.
-After 1960, this area became the City of Commerce, with mail delivery from the Bell post office
+At that time the property was in an incorporated Los Angeles County area called "San Antonio Rural," named after the original Spanish land grant Rancho San Antonio.
+After 1960, this area became the City of Commerce, with mail delivery from the Bell post office.

-*** Apparently zealot families who refused to attend the U.M.C.A.
+Apparently zealot families who refused to attend the U.M.C.A.
 (1926+), "Big Church" (1933+), and the Y.R.C.A.
-(1939+), also refused to be buried in the "new cemetery" (1941+) with "unclean" people, and had to buy additional cemetary land from the Serbian United Benevolent Society, 4355 2nd St, Los Angeles, CA 90004-5101.
-Though the Orthodox Serbians were gracious Christians who aided the non-Orthodox Pryguny in 1910 with their first cemetery land in America, then shared additional land with Dukh-i-zhizniki after 1941, in the 2000s the zealous Dukh-i-zhiniki refused to allow the Servians to annex 2nd street to be used for parking which they could share.
-Was this becaue the Serbians were "unclean" and "Orthodox"?
-Or did the Holy Spirit order them not to cooperate?
+(1939+), also refused to be buried in the "new cemetery" (1941+) with "unclean" people, and had to buy additional cemetery land from the Serbian United Benevolent Society, 4355 2nd St, Los Angeles, CA 90004-5101.
+Though the Orthodox Serbians were gracious Christians who aided the non-Orthodox Pryguny in 1910 with their first cemetery land in America, then shared additional land with Dukh-i-zhizniki after 1941, in the 2000s the zealous Dukh-i-zhiniki refused to allow the Serbians to annex 2nd street to be used for parking which they could share.
+Was this because the Serbians were "unclean" and "Orthodox"?
+Or did the Holy Spirit order these Dukh-i-zhizniki to not cooperate?
 Some other reason?
-In any case, why did they buy land from them to bury their most Holy people facing East at the cross on top of the Serbian Orthodox Church?
+In any case, why did they buy land from them to bury their most Holy people facing East at the cross on top of the Serbian Orthodox Church, then refuse to cooperate?

 A workable set of by-laws were adopted by which every christened Spiritual Christian Molokan was eligible to all the privileges of membership in the Cemetery Association by a payment of $5.00 per person, young or old.
 The full sum was soon collected by these means and the $15,000.00 was paid off. ($15,000/$5 = 3,000 people.)

-* Though originally incorporated for all Spiritual Christians, the cemetery soon became limited to Dukh-i-zhizniki when they took control in the 1980s.
+Though originally incorporated for all descendants of Spiritual Christians from Russia, in the 1980s this cemetery became dominated by Dukh-i-zhizniki who took control after director Alex Tolmas died in 2006.
 A census analysis has not been done, nor is wanted, for fear of revealing the facts.
 In the 1980s, new rules and an organizational structure (komitet) was codified specifying that burials, ceremonies and management was limited to only those of the Dukh-i-zhiznik faiths, members of select congregations.
 Now that Dukh-i-zhizniki are in control, they want a komitet.
-But the 3 Maksimist congregations and their Dukh-i-zhiznik descendants who opposed the "Big Church" komitet in 1933 will only accept burial in the Old Cemetery, which is registered but never had a komitet — it remained Spiritually clean in their minds, though an Orthodox priest sanctified the ground, which was purchased from an Orthodox church, and is adjacent to an Orthodox cemetery.
+But the 3 Maksimist congregations and their Dukh-i-zhiznik descendants who opposed the "Big Church" komitet in 1933 will only accept burial in the Old Cemetery, which is registered but never had a komitet it remained Spiritually clean in their minds, though an Orthodox priest sanctified the ground, which was purchased from an Orthodox church, and is adjacent to an Orthodox cemetery.

 But these provisions were too radical for some members of the brotherhood, Maksimisty who did not want to be spiritually tarnished by unclean people (pork-eaters, non-believers, ... ) in the same cemetery, which may be a remnant rooted in their old Russian Orthodox belief to not be buried with those of other faiths.
 It was asserted by this faction of Dukh-i-zhiznik-Maksimisty that elimination of the mounds was a further departure from the ways of the forefathers, that the earth of any given grave was not to he hauled away to another location but should remain on that particular grave, consequently, these formed another group to purchase a small plot of ground adjacent to the old cemetery on Eastern Avenue at its western end.
 Thus there are two cemeteries serving the brotherhood that is otherwise of the same faith.
 Actually they are diverse Dukh-i-zhiznik faiths, fractionated by burial beliefs, congregation indoctrination, and willingness to hold a non-religious, temporal, secular, business meeting (komitet).